Glass Shower Doors

 Sliding Frameless

-Doors slide past fixed panels with 50mm overlap that stops water depending on where your shower head points.
-Bottom guides prevent seals at the floor, so we use higher thresholds.
+Doors slide past fixed panels with a 50 mm overlap that stops water, depending on where your showerhead points.
+Bottom guides prevent seals at the floor, so we use higher thresholds instead.
 You can avoid some seals with two fixed panels or use one side seal when touching a wall.

 Bifold Frameless